Who is Foundry?

 What if I just want to “cut down” on my sexual behaviors?

 Getting to “healthy sexuality” is the goal, so it depends upon what your sexual behaviors are and what’s consistent with your definition of healthy sexuality.
-For example, some clients can moderate their pornography use; others find that using any pornography is a slippery slope and choose to remain abstinent from all pornography.
+For example, some clients can moderate their pornography use; others find that it can be a slippery slope and choose to remain abstinent from pornography consumption.
 Some clients want to continue visiting strip clubs but reduce the time and money spent.
 Some clients want to stop their compulsive nightly search for anonymous sex but still want to engage in the occasional hook-up.
 Our goal is to help you embrace sexual behaviors that enhance your life.

 How do I know if I need professional help for my sexual behavior(s)?

-What are the components of sex addiction treatment?
+What are the components of sexual compulsivity treatment?

 - Education about sexual compulsivity